- Do you suffer from headaches every day?

 - Do you often wake up with ear, neck or facial pain?

 - Do you frequently wake up in the morning with a sore jaw or migraine headache?

 If your answer is yes to any or all of these questions, your symptoms could be caused by a Temporomandibular Joint Disorder (TMD).
 TMJ headaches are often overlooked or misdiagnosed by physicians.
 Many people suffer unknowingly from Temporomandibular disorders (TMD).
 They don’t think to mention these symptoms to their dentist because they are not typically associated with dental health problems.

-Plano, TX dentist, Dr. Jacob Grapevine has special experience diagnosing and treating patients who suffer from TMJ headaches and can create a personalized treatment plan to eliminate pain and prevent the wear of teeth.
+Dr. Jacob Grapevine has extensive post graduate training and experience diagnosing and treating TMJ with therapy treatments.
+We can create a personalized treatment plan for patients who suffer from TMJ headaches, to eliminate pain and prevent the wear of teeth.
 Schedule a consultation today at our Plano, Dallas, and Frisco, TX area dentist office if you think you may be suffering from TMJ disorder related headaches.